slemire/slemire.github.io/_posts/2020-06-12-htb-writeup-monteverde.md

 ![](/assets/images/htb-writeup-monteverde/monteverde_logo.png)

 Monteverde was an Active Directory box on the easier side that requires enumerating user accounts then password spraying to get an initial shell.
-Then we find more credentials looking around the box and eventually find the MSOL account password which we use to get administrator access
+Then we find more credentials looking around the box and eventually find the MSOL account password which we use to get administrator access.

 ## Summary